Jabser/TA-Custom-Search/README.md

 ### Extension Version
 **Coming Soon**

-A way to quickly search on TrueAchievements without leaving your current website.
+A way to instantly search on TrueAchievements without leaving your current website.

 - Chrome
 - Edge